anicolaspp/akka-persistence-maprdb/README.md

 ### Querying Tagged Events

 The idea of `Tagged` events is that they can be queried across multiple persistence entities.
-In other words, when retrieving events with a specific tag, they might not all from the same persistence entity id, any event in the entire system that was tagged with the given tag will be retrieved.
+In other words, when retrieving events with a specific tag, they might not all com from the same persistence entity id, any event in the entire system that was tagged with the given tag will be retrieved.

 The following code shows how to retrieve `Tagged` events.